 Between the time of Sydney's death and the transfer of the farm to the workers, debts had accumulated and the farm had deteriorated into a state of disrepair.
 It was a difficult transition from workers to owners and to grasp the implications of what that meant.
 A Management Board was elected, composed of workers who had either grown up on the farm or been working on it for many years, to make informed decisions.
 The general workforce still needed on-going training, managing and discipline.

 The Provincial Government stepped in to guide them with making business plans, implementing cost-cutting measures and establishing long term goals.
 They narrowly avoided having the farm stripped of all its movable assets, by liquidators of the operating company, by making a counter offer that was accepted.
-The Board resolutely got to grips with what they were able to do but there are many challenges as they learn to manage the assets and to experience for themselves what works and what doesn't.
+The Board resolutely got to grips with what they were able to do but there are many challenges as they learned to manage the assets and to experience for themselves what worked and what didn't.

 Surrounding farmers, at first dismayed by the turn of events, became supportive when they were asked by the Trust to give them advice on planting.
-Now they are pleased and proud to have in their midst, a land reform project that is working with regular input from DARDLA.
+Now they were pleased and proud to have in their midst, a land reform project that was working with regular input from DARDLA.
 (Dept. of Agriculture, Rural Development and Land Administration.)

-The Blueberries and dairy farm are successful activities as are the maize, sunflowers, soya beans and winter wheat.
-Some of the managers’ houses are rented out on long-term leases.
+The Blueberries and dairy farm became successful activities as was the maize, sunflowers, soya beans and winter wheat.
+Some of the managers’ houses were rented out on long-term leases.
 45 hectares were excised to the local council for R1.8 million to expand on the existing village compound so it could house 1500 people including farm workers and their families.
-Workers that had experienced evictions from other farms have also been accommodated.
+Workers that had experienced evictions from other farms were also accommodated.
 Access to housing subsidies enabled these people to own their fully serviced homes.

 Without deliberate intention, Sydney Press made it possible for his farmworkers to fall heir to a legacy that would be of generational benefit to them all.
 Because of the initiatives he had introduced on his farm, the Farmworkers Trust was enabled to take its rightful place in the new South Africa.